JeffMcClintock/SynthEdit-Tracking/README.md

 # SynthEdit-Bug-Tracking
-Use this to report bugs in SynthEdit
+Use this to report bugs in SynthEdit.
+To ensure your report is not lost or forgotten, we will no longer be responding to bugs posted on public forums.

 To create a bug report, go to the "Issues" tab and choose "New Issue".